 - Next, cut the tofu slabs into sticks, and then cut the sticks into cubes.

 - Add the tofu cubes and the seasonings mixture to the bowl.
 Mix it all together.
-Once the ingredients are well coated with the seasonings, add the potato starch and mix thoroughly.
+Once the ingredients are well coated with the seasonings, add 2 Tbsp potato starch or cornstarch and mix thoroughly.
 If the filling seems watery, add more potato starch to absorb any extra moisture.

 To Fold the Gyoza

 - Prepare a tray or plate with parchment paper and sprinkle some potato starch (cornstarch).
 This will prevent the gyoza from sticking to the paper.
+Gather 80 gyoza wrappers and prepare a small bowl of water.

 - Take a wrapper and place it in the palm of your non-dominant hand.
 Use a teaspoon to scoop a small amount of filling and put it in the center of the wrapper.
-Dip one finger in a bowl of water and draw a circle around the outer ¼ inch (6 mm) of the wrapper with your wet finger until it’s moistened all around.
+Dip one finger in the bowl of water and draw a circle around the outer ¼ inch (6 mm) of the wrapper with your wet finger until it’s moistened all around.

 - Here, I show you how to fold the gyoza with the pleats leaning toward the center.
 Fold the wrapper in half over the filling and pinch it in the center with your fingers, but don’t seal it yet.
 Using the thumb and index finger of your right hand, start making a pleat about every ¼ inch (6 mm) on the top part of the wrapper from the center toward the right side, making 3-4 pleats.